 Are we storing audio?

-Granola for macOS doesn’t store audio, only the transcript.
+Granola for macOS and Windows doesn’t store audio, only the transcript.
 Granola for iPhone temporarily caches audio during the meeting - when transcription is completed, cached audio is deleted from all Granola and third-party systems. -

 What triggers the message to send?
-This automated message sends when:

 - Transcription has already started and recorded some transcription